 To describe Anglicanism in a paragraph scarcely does it justice but being in communion with the see of Canterbury has come to define a type of Christianity with a wide range of liturgical practice, a spectrum of theological interpretation and the inevitable tensions that exist in a body that spans countries and cultures.
 Not strictly speaking a Church, although the term ‘Anglican Church’ is frequently used, the Anglican Communion is now represented in some 144 countries.

 The Compass Rose is the emblem of the Anglican Communion.
 It was originally designed by the late Canon Edward West of New York.
 The Greek inscription ‘The Truth Shall Make You Free’ (John 8:32) surrounds the cross.
 The compass points to Anglican/Episcopal Christianity throughout the world with the mitre on the top indicating the role of episcopacy and apostolic order that is characteristic of churches of the Communion.

-The modern design is by Giles Bloomfield and the symbol was set in the nave of the Cathedral Church of Christ in Canterbury and dedicated by Archbishop Robert Runcie at the final Eucharist of the Lambeth Conference in 1988.
+The modern design is by Giles Bloomfield and the symbol was set in the nave of the mother church of the Anglican Communion, the Cathedral Church of Christ in Canterbury, founded 597 – (photograph above).
+It was dedicated by Archbishop Robert Runcie at the final Eucharist of the Lambeth Conference in 1988.
 A similar Compass Rose was dedicated in Washington National Cathedral in 1990 to encourage worldwide use.
 The official Anglican Communion flag with the emblem was designed by the Rev’d Bruce Nutter of Australia.